bgamari/ghc-wiki-import/commentary/g-so-c-multiple-instances.md

 The hash is computed during installation in installLib as well as during registration in generateRegistrationInfo.

-## Information used to compute the hash
+The hash contains the following information: